 Primera has now confirmed this news via a press release.
 This news doesn’t surprise us.
 Mr. TT flew on their inaugural flight from London’s Stansted Airport (STN) to Newark (EWR) back on April 19th of this year.
 The flight was scheduled to be operated on a fancy new Airbus A321-neo.
 However, the airline didn’t secure the new aircraft from Airbus before the scheduled flight.

 Primera had to lease an old 757 to operate the flight with.
 Mr. TT said the company who operated the leased aircraft was great, although extremely expensive for Primera.
 Per the email above, not being able to secure aircraft in time has been an ongoing issue for the airline.
 This appears to have been an operational & financial nightmare.
 One in which they ultimately won’t be able to overcome.

 Per the Press release below, operations are being halted as of Tuesday, October 2nd.

 Will You Be Refunded?

-Primera has not made this clear in their press release.
+Primera has not made this clear in its press release.
 However, if you have purchased a ticket on a future Primera flight, your best bet is to issue a “chargeback” with your bank and/or credit card company.
 You can dispute the charge with the notion that you paid for a service and didn’t receive it.